 Thank-you notes can be sent through email, but if you want to make an even stronger impact, consider sending a handwritten note.
 This personal touch can demonstrate your attentiveness and dedication.
 Ensure that your thank-you note is concise, error-free, and sent within 24 hours of the interview.

-Following up with Additional Information
+Following Up With Additional Information

 Following up with additional information is a strategic move that can help you stand out from the competition.
 If during the interview you realized there were essential points you didn’t get to address or if there are relevant materials you would like to share, taking the initiative to provide that information can showcase your proactive nature.